 Evaluating the party or parties who supplied products causing a client’s asbestos-related disease is tough in some cases.
 Establishing they showed carelessness, recklessness or gross negligence can be tougher.
 Usually, the asbestos supplier will already be known and established as a previously negligent party.
 This makes litigation easier and gives a stronger case for compensation.

-Experienced attorneys always evaluate their defendant’s track record and ability to compensate their client.
+Experienced attorneys will evaluate their defendant’s track record and ability to compensate their client.
 Some negligent parties are still in business and have the resources available to properly settle with a plaintiff.
 Most of the big asbestos offenders have dissolved or established trust funds.
-Occasionally, a new defendant surface who needs evaluating before deciding appropriate action.
+Occasionally, a new defendant may surface.
+When this happens, your lawyer will evaluate them before deciding appropriate action.

 Evaluating an Individual Plaintiff